nagypeterjob/ecr-eventbridge-connector/README.md

 # ecr-eventbridge-connector
-AWS Lambda triggered on ECR EventBridge event which formats and emits event to multiple destinations
+AWS Lambda triggered on ECR EventBridges event which formats and publishes payload to multiple destinations